wp-plugins/mitsol-tweets/readme.txt

 * Multiple display in any page

-To show tweets in slider with different slider settings, show number of retweets & favourites, show images in tweet if exists, make url/hashtag/others in text linkable, include tweet replies, show header & scrolling plugin, and more settings then [upgrade to the Pro version](http://extensions.techhelpsource.com/wordpress/mitsol-tweets-pro "mitsol tweets pro").
+To show tweets in slider with different slider settings, show number of retweets & favourites, show images in tweet if exists, make url/hashtag/others in text linkable to twitter.com, include tweet replies, show header & scrolling plugin, and more settings then [upgrade to the Pro version](http://extensions.techhelpsource.com/wordpress/mitsol-tweets-pro "mitsol tweets pro").
 Try out the [Pro demo](http://wordpress.techhelpsource.com/mitsol-tweets/ "mitsol tweets Demo").

 == Installation ==